sjp-codes/Frontend-Projects/README.md

 ## Simple Calculator
- a project to understand HTML, CSS and JS
+ A simple calculator to understand HTML, CSS and JS

- future plans: creating a light theme version to the same
+ Future plans: creating a light theme version to the same

 ## Indian Budget Survey Form Website
- To practice HTML and CSS
+ To practice HTML and CSS using a Form